-Mathematics, Engineering, Science, Achievement (MESA) at Sonoma State University is part of a nationally recognized academic support program that provides a resilient learning community and strong base to students in the School of Science and Technology.
-The goal of MESA is to increase the number of historically underrepresented students who pursue and persist in Science, Technology, Engineering, and Mathematics (STEM) related degrees and ultimately, careers.
+Mathematics, Engineering, Science, Achievement (MESA) at Sonoma State University is part of a nationally recognized California academic support program that provides a resilient learning community and strong base to students in the School of Science and Technology.
+The goal of MESA is to increase the number of historically underrepresented students who pursue and persist in Science, Technology, Engineering, and Mathematics (STEM) related degrees and, ultimately, careers.
 Throughout their studies, the students in the program receive academic support and personal advising to keep them on track towards their degrees.

 MESA students engage in “high impact” experiences, such as undergraduate research, tutoring, mentoring, and leadership development.
 This academic community is what sets MESA apart from other programs.
 MESA serves students regardless of citizenship status.

 - Stay in good academic standing and excel in coursework